-You might want to consider InvestEngine if you want to maximise the growth of your investments at a risk level you are comfortable with, without doing the intensive work of picking investments yourself.
+You might want to consider using InvestEngine to help maximise the potential returns on your investments, at a risk level you are comfortable with, and without the intensive work of picking the investments yourself.

-The fees are low so you keep more of your investment returns, plus you can cash in or transfer your investments at any time and at no charge.
+The fees are low so you keep more of any investment returns, plus you can cash in or transfer your investments at any time and at no charge.

 What kind of solution is InvestEngine?

-InvestEngine lets you invest based on a style that fits your risk appetite.
-All you simply have to do is to choose whether you want to invest for income or growth, select an account type (ISA, Personal or Business account), and then complete a short questionnaire about your goals, the amount you want to invest and the amount of risk you are comfortable with.
-The platform will then build a suitable investment portfolio to suit your needs and risk profile.
+InvestEngine lets you invest in a managed ETF portfolio, based on investment styles that fit various risk appetites.
+All you have to do is to choose whether you want to invest for income or growth, select an account type (ISA, Personal or Business account), and then complete a short questionnaire about your goals, the amount you want to invest and the level of risk you are comfortable with.
+The platform will then build a portfolio that corresponds to your stated needs and risk profile.

-The portfolio will be managed by a highly qualified team who will also fine-tune it on a regular basis to ensure your investments are staying on track.
+The portfolio will be managed by a highly qualified team who will also fine-tune it on a regular basis to help ensure your investments remain on track.

 Remember though, if you’re ever unsure about the suitability of an investment for your own circumstances, please seek independent financial advice first.

 InvestEngine’s top features